Graduate Courses

 MEDIA STUDIES COURSES

-RTF 386C MEDIA INDUSTRIES • ALISA PERREN
+RTF 384I INTERNSHIP IN MEDIA INDUSTRIES • CINDY McCREERY

 MFA SCREENWRITING COURSES

-RTF 380J FIRST-YEAR SCREENWRITING • TOM WILLETT
+RTF 380J FIRST-YEAR SCREENWRITING • STUART KELBAN

-*This course fulfills the second year, first semester writing requirement for all MFA screenwriting majors.
+The goals of this course: 1) That you complete a feature script or television pilot(s) suitable for submission to agents, production companies and/or contests.
+2) That you leave this course a better writer than when you entered.
+3) That you help your fellow classmates achieve the above two goals and vice-versa. *This course fulfills the second year, first semester writing requirement for all MFA screenwriting majors.
 Other qualified students will be admitted as space permits, by instructor permission.

 MFA PRODUCTION COURSES